 Old Tom Gin is great for making classic cocktails like the Martinez or the Gin & Tonic.
 To make a Martinez, combine 1 ounce of Old Tom Gin with 1/2 ounce sweet vermouth and 2 dashes of maraschino liqueur in an ice-filled shaker.
 Shake well and strain into a chilled glass filled with ice cubes.
 Garnish with an orange peel or cherry if desired.
 For a Gin & Tonic, combine 2 ounces Old Tom Gin with 4 ounces tonic water in an ice-filled highball glass.
 Stir gently and garnish with lime wedges or mint sprigs.

-See also What are the popular brands of white rum?
+See also What are the differences between white rum and dark rum?

 3. Experiment with Mixers